Tiledesk/tiledesk-server/README.md

 # Introduction

-Tiledesk is an Open Source Live Chat platform written in NodeJs, Firebase and Angular.
+Tiledesk is an Open Source Live Chat platform with integrated ChatBot written in NodeJs.

 # Prerequisites